thekoc/devonthink-search-launchbar/README.md

 ![Appears in LaunchBar result](screenshots/inetloc-shortcut.png)

+You can later assign an [abbreviation](https://www.obdev.at/resources/launchbar/help/AbbreviationSearch.html) for it to access it faster.

 ## Requirements
 This tool requires Python3 to be installed at the path `/usr/bin/python3`.
 If you are using macOS Catalina or higher version, you can run this command in terminal